atulkumarpccs/Autonomous-Systems-Interview-Practice-Project/Q&A.md

 put the image here link<https://www.youtube.com/watch?v=Fuy73n6_bBc>

-Basic kalman filter is less than sufficent if we have non liner measurement function.
+Basic kalman filter is less than sufficent if we have non liner measurement function from Gaussion to not a Gaussion result.

 we have to use extended kalman filter by using first order of taylor expansion to construct a linear approximation.